 You may have some pain when you pee and see a little blood in your urine for the next 24 hours.
 After that, there shouldn’t be much pain or discomfort.

 You might be prescribed a painkiller and antibiotic just in case of infection.
 You may also need to take a warm bath or place a warm, damp washcloth over the opening of your urethra to ease some discomfort.

 If you have a lot of pain, or chills or fever, tell your doctor.
 This could mean you have an infection.

-Your doctor can clearly see the health of your kidneys and ureters during a ureteroscopy, but if a piece of tissue is removed for a biopsy, you may have to wait a few days for lab results..
+If a piece of tissue was removed for a biopsy, you may have to wait a few days for lab results..